27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Following the Mariel Boat Lift in 1980, Miami became heavily influenced by the large Cuban population.

-Little Havana district is a great spot to get a taste of Cuba.
+The Little Havana district is a great spot to get a taste of Cuba.
 This side of Miami is a historic urban neighborhood filled with bustling streets, the fragrance of Cuban cigars, open markets, authentic Cuban cuisine, and colorful buildings serving cafecito.

 A trip to Little Havana is not complete without visiting Ball & Chain.
 This iconic venue opened its doors in the 1930s and offers the best salsa dancing and live music in Miami.

-For the tastiest Cuban meal in town head to the popular spot frequented by locals Cafe Versailles.
-Skip ordering the famous Cuban Sandwich and opt for the homey Cuban dish Vaca Frita and a mojito for a truly unique local experience.
+For the tastiest Cuban meal in town, head to the popular spot frequented by locals, Cafe Versailles.
+Skip ordering the famous Cuban Sandwich and opt for the homey Cuban dish, Vaca Frita, and a mojito for a truly unique local experience.

 Address: SW 8th St, Miami, FL 33135

-17| Order Tapas On Española Way
+17| Order Tapas on Española Way

 Perfect spot for al fresco dining and people-watching on this pedestrian-only street.

-Address: 447 Española Way, Miami Beach, Fl 33139
+Address: 447 Española Way, Miami Beach, FL 33139

 Website: https://visitespanolaway.com